lsst/dp0_lsst_io/docs/delegate-resources/virtual-events.rst

 **Dates and times:** Thursdays at 9am Pacific (1 hour)

 Each assembly will start with announcements.
-On alternating weeks, there will either be a presentation (usually a hands-on tutorial), or open drop-in time for Q&A with Rubin staff (like an office hour) or co-working with other delegates.
+On alternating weeks there will either be a presentation (usually a hands-on tutorial), or open drop-in time for Q&A with Rubin staff (like an office hour) and breakout rooms for co-working with other delegates.

 For presentation weeks, all are welcome to volunteer to speak or to suggest topics they would like to see covered (contact Melissa Graham, mlg3k@uw.edu).